mlava/roam-unsplash/README.md

-Import an image from Unsplash or Pexels and format it for your Roam Research graph.
+Import an image from Unsplash, Pexels or Pixabay and format it for your Roam Research graph.

-New:
+**New:**
-- import from Pexels.
-You will need an API key from https://www.pexels.com/api/new/
+- import from Pixabay.
+You will need an API key from https://pixabay.com/api/docs/

-You can configure the width, display format and whether to download a random image or search for specific theme or mood.
+Configuration Options:
+- Global:
+  - embed a random image or prompt for the search term you wish to use

+- Unsplash:
+  - width
+  - display format

+- Pexels:
+  - display format

+- Pixabay:
+  - orientation
+  - safe search mode
+  - Editor's Choice awardees
+  - language code for search term

 You will need to create a developer account at https://unsplash.com/developers.
 Then, create an Application using the demo type, with Public access permissions.
 Finally, obtain your Access Key to enter in the settings in Roam Depot.

+For Pexels, you need an API key from: https://www.pexels.com/api/new/

+For Pixabay, you need an API key from: https://pixabay.com/api/docs/

 This extension can be triggered from the Command Palette.